giantswarm/api-spec/details/CLUSTER_DEFINITION.md

 - `name`: User friendly name of the cluster
 - `kubernetes_version`: Kubernetes version of the cluster.
 The string reported here may also contain additional details and thus may not be machine-interpretable.
 - `owner`: Name of the organization owning the cluster.
-- `aws`: Attributes specific to clusters running on Amazon Web Services (AWS)
-- `aws.resource_tags`: When given, this object's key-value-pairs are applied as resource tags to EC2 resources generated for the cluster (master and worker node instances).
-As resource tags are contained in the AWS usage report, this can simplify cost allocation.
 - `workers`: Array of worker definition objects.
 Each array item represents one worker node.
 In order to create a cluster with three worker nodes, this array MUST have three items, even if all worker share the same configuration.
 - `workers[n].aws.instance_type`: Name of the EC2 instance type to use for the worker node.
 For clusters running on AWS, this attribute is required on cluster creation.
 - `workers[n].memory`: Memory definition object.
 This object can currently contain only one attribute `size_gb`, which indicates the RAM size in Gigabytes as an integer.
 For clusters running on AWS, this attribute is ignored on cluster creation.